masonbedard/intro-to-programming-with-swift/README.md

 4 * 8 - 10
 120 / 4 + 6
 ```
-To provide a little elaboration, the first line should line up with a '180' in the grey panel on the right side of the playground.
+After everything is entered, the first line should line up with a '180' in the grey panel on the right side of the playground.
 In Swift, '\*' means multiplication; therefore, the '4 * 8 - 10' should line up with a '22,' as standard order of operation rules apply.
 Finally '120 / 4 + 6' ought to line up with a '36.'
 Hopefully, you're starting to gain a better understanding of what evaluation means, and why these numbers and operators can be considered code.

 ## Avoiding Waste